NethServer/nethsecurity/docs/development_process.md

 no QA effort.

 Issues are not a to-do list.
-Issues track the status changes of a job, the output of the job will be a new container image resolving the issue itself.
+Issues track the status changes of a job, the output of the job will be a new package or image resolving the issue itself.
 If you are exploring some esoteric paths for new feature or hunting something like a [heisenbug](http://en.wikipedia.org/wiki/Heisenbug>), please open a discussion with your thoughts.